pinglab-utils/APIcard/docs/index.md

-# API Card
+# API Card Library

-Welcome to API card collection!
+Welcome to the API Card Library!

 Application Programming Interfaces (APIs) are software intermediaries that enable two applications to communicate.
 Many biomedical knowledge bases and software tools support API access.

-We have compiled all API cards collected by students in **BioInfo 201-Winter, 2022, UCLA** class, conducted by **Pinglab UCLA**, as their class project into a unified document.
+These API Cards were developed as part of the class projects from UCLA Bioinformatics 201 2022-2023 and as hands-on projects from Bridge2AI ENABLE Scholar Program.

 The goal of this project is to:
 - Learn which APIs are available for biomedical knowledge, software tools, or datasets, and how they can be accessed.
 - Describe how these APIs can be leveraged for omics-related data analysis workflows.

 Each API card document is prepared by a group of students which includes:
 - Title
 - Description
 - Use Cases